shangtai/UCI-HAR-Dataset/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Details of the data can be found from the readme.txt and features.txt file.
+Details of the data can be found from the readme.txt and features.txt files.

 Some of the information are being pasted here for your convenience.